particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Tracker M is designed with easy-to-use expansion headers and an enclosure with sufficient space inside for an expansion card, and for additional expansion connector through the wall of enclosure.

 - Expansion card size: 50mm x 90mm (approximately 2" x 3.5")
-- Connector: 24-pin 0.1" headers (two, one on each long side)
+- Connectors: 24-pin 0.1" headers (two, one on each long side)
 - Male header pins on the bottom of expansion card
 - Attachment: 4 screws to standoffs (M3 screw recommended)